 Jump to …

 The cost of an HTS experiment is substantial.
-For approved projects, the Harold C. Simmons Comprehensive Cancer Center and UT Southwestern Medical Center provide considerable support for screening projects by underwriting fixed costs in the HTS Shared Resource (e.g., salaries, infrastructure, equipment, etc.).
+For approved projects, the Harold C. Simmons Comprehensive Cancer Center and UT Southwestern Medical Center provide considerable support for screening projects by underwriting fixed costs in the HTS Core (e.g., salaries, infrastructure, equipment, etc.).
 This makes high-throughput screening affordable for young investigators as well as established researchers in the Simmons Cancer Center and the University at large.
-Principal investigators are responsible only for the cost of screening supplies and a scientist who will be dedicated to the project.
-The HTS Resource will provide the following without charge:
+Principal investigators are responsible for the cost of screening supplies, subsidized fees that cover infrastructure and personnel, and a scientist from their lab who will be dedicated to the project.

 Tissue culture can be conducted in the investigator's laboratory or the HTS laboratory.
 If long-term culture work is to be conducted in the HTS lab, a daily fee of $5 will be assessed for use of HTS pipettes, tubes, gloves, paper towels, and alcohol.
 The investigator's laboratory should supply its own plates or dishes, media, bottles, and any filter units needed.